pakitochus/Teaching-SWC-Lessons/git/2021-04-09-yosigopublicando/slides_git.md

 ## Wrapping up

-* GitHub/version control can be an open electronic lab book as part of Open Science workflows
+* GitHub/Control de versiones can be an open electronic lab book as part of Open Science workflows
   * Collect data - store in OA repository (Zenodo/FigShare)
   * Use GitHub to store work in progress: analysis lab book
   * Post preprint to (Bio)arXiv